slang-i18n/slang/slang/README.md

 - 🐞 Bug-resistant, no typos or missing arguments possible due to compile-time checking.
 - ⚡ Fast, you get translations using native dart method calls, zero parsing!
 - 📁 Organized, split large files into smaller ones via namespaces.
+- 🖥 Flutter-independent, use it in any Dart project!
 - 🔨 Configurable, English is not the default language?
 Configure it in `build.yaml`!

 You can see an example of the generated file [here](https://github.com/slang-i18n/slang/blob/main/slang/example/lib/i18n/strings.g.dart).